 Balsamic vinegar is a natural compliment to fruit.
 It’s sweet and tangy attributes add something special to desserts.
 I’ve drizzled balsamic vinegar over ice cream, baked balsamic vinegar in a cherry pie, so why not add balsamic vinegar to strawberry jam?

 I come from a family infatuated with jam.
 It was my Aunt Agnes who taught me how to make jam and shared her secret to making strawberry jam.
 You start with a bowl full of chopped strawberries and then mix in sugar.
-Then you let it sit.
+Then you let it sit and macerate to release its natural juices.

-Let the strawberries in the sugar at least 4 hours or up to overnight to release the juices and macerate.
-The maceration process also strengthens the berries’ natural pectin, making one fabuloso jam using the minimum amount of sugar and without pectin.
+This maceration process strengthens the berries’ natural pectin, making one fabuloso jam using the minimum amount of sugar and without pectin.

 Once the strawberries were macerated, I added Montello’s balsamic vinegar and cooked them together until thick.
 Because the vinegar has nice sweet tones, I needed even less sugar for the jam.